-The 2014 Native American or Sacagawea Dollar continued the the series of annually rotating reverse designs recognizing the contributions and accomplishments of Native Americans.
+The 2014 Native American or Sacagawea Dollar (Buy on eBay) continued the the series of annually rotating reverse designs recognizing the contributions and accomplishments of Native Americans.
 The rotating reverse design was paired with the static obverse design depicting Sacagawea and child that had been in use since 2000.

 The theme for this year’s reverse design was native hospitality which ensured the success of the Lewis and Clark expedition.
 This reverse design had ties to the obverse design since Sacagawea was the Shoshone woman who accompanied the expedition to serve as an interpreter and guide through the Western United States.